Skip to main content

 News and insights

-The French National Authority for Health (HAS) has released new recommendations about add-on reimbursement of medical devices and medical aids from the February 2025 meetings of the National Commission for Evaluation of Medical Devices and Health Technologies (CNEDiMTS).
-Sixteen favorable opinions were published concerning the registration or modification of registration conditions/extension of indications for the medical devices in the List of Reimbursable Products and Services (LPPR).
-They relate to cardiovascular and peripheral vascular, neurovascular, endocrinology, interventional radiology, nephrology and urology, orthopedic devices, and medical aids.
+The French National Authority for Health (HAS) released new recommendations on the registration of medical devices and medical aids in the List of Reimbursable Products and Services (LPPR) following the February 2026 meetings of the National Commission for the Evaluation of Medical Devices and Health Technologies (CNEDiMTS).
+Favourable opinions were issued on the add-on reimbursement for six new devices and on the extension of indications for two devices, in the cardiovascular, peripheral vascular, and ENT fields.

 Get in touch